Resume

 Volunteering

-Significance: High
+Significance: High.

-• Enter the volunteer job title
+• Volunteer role or job title

 • Organization

-• Start and end date of volunteering
+• Start and end dates by month and year

 Involvement

-Significance: High
+Significance: High.

-Extracurricular Activities
+Extracurricular activities

-Significance: High
+Significance: High.

 Here’s how to write about extracurricular activities on a resume:

-• List the activity or role you played in the association/institution/organization/society
+• List the activity or role you played in the association/institution/organization/society.

-• Mention start and end dates of participation
+• Mention start and end dates of participation.

-• Include the location
+• Include the location.

-• Highlight any positive outcomes or milestones that you accomplished
+• Highlight any positive outcomes or milestones that you accomplished.

-• Include numbers where possible, e.g. when describing a task you carried out or when highlighting an achievement
+• Include numbers where possible, e.g. when describing a task you carried out or when highlighting an achievement.

-Hobbies and Interests
+Hobbies and interests

-Significance: Low
+Significance: Low.

-Relevant Coursework
+Relevant coursework

-Significance: Medium
+Significance: High.

-Here’s what to include when listing coursework on a resume:
+Here’s what to put when listing coursework:

 • Coursework title